HotBot: History (1996 - 2016)

-Sale of domain name
+Sale and Reconstitution (2016 - Present)

 In October 2016, Lycos sold the Hotbot.com domain name for $155,000 to an unnamed buyer.
 Afterwards, the HotBot domain became home to an unrelated shopping search site, ending the 20-year history of the original site.
 In April 2018, the domain was put under new ownership and became an unrelated privacy-focused search engine.

-As of 2020, the HotBot domain is controlled by a VPN company based in Seychelles.
+As of 2020, the HotBot domain was being controlled by a VPN company based in Seychelles.

-In 2023 the aforementioned VPN company pivoted to offering an AI based web-search feature, inspired by however not officially affiliated with the domain's original usage in 1996.
+In 2023, the aforementioned VPN company pivoted HotBot to offering services based on search via Generative AI, inspired by, though not officially affiliated with, the domain's original usage in 1996.
+HotBot continues to be operational, offering web services in LLMs, in 2026.